zetifinance/zeti-developer-test/README.md

 # Zeti's Developer Test

 Thanks for taking the time to do this test and apply to work at Zeti.
-This test should not take  you more than 2 hours - if you find yourself taking longer than this, please just stop work and take down any notes about where you wanted to take the work if you had time.
+This test comes in two variants, an advanced that takes 2-4 hours and a standard variant that takes 1-2 hours.
 This test is not language specific, however the test should be taken in whatever language has been specified by your recruitment contact.
-If you have any questions, please get in touch either through an issue on this repository or via email to hello@zeti.co.uk or your usual contact.
+If you have any questions, please get in touch either through an issue on this repository or via email to hello@zeti.group or your usual contact.
 Submissions should be done by sending a link to your own (private) GitHub repo to your recruitment contact, or however they have asked you to do it.
 If you are sending over a private GitHub repository, please makesure to add danbasszeti to the users allowed to see the repository.
 Please don't fork this repo to submit.

-## The Task
+## Advanced (2-4 hours)

+Create a user interface for Zeti staff to calculate the bill for a customer between 2021-02-01T00:00:00Z and 2021-02-28T23:59:00Z.

+The customer (Asset Operator) is called Bob's Taxis.
+They have a fleet of 2 vehicles (number plates CBDH 789 and 86532 AZE), and pay £0.207 per mile they travel.
+There is a very limited telematics providers API to help you here: https://funczetiinterviewtest.azurewebsites.net/api/swagger/ui

+Display the outputs of your calculation in the user interface, in whatever format you think appropriate.
+Ensure you write some tests, ideally on both the front-end and back-end.

+Please note there are Tips and Things To Consider at the bottom of this document that apply to both test formats.

+## Standard (1-2 hours)

 Bill a customer for the usage of their fleet of 2 vehicles.